donishadsmith/neurocaps/docs/examples/examples.rst

 Tutorials
 =========
-Tutorials are available for all classes and functions in neurocaps.
+Tutorials are available for all classes and functions in NeuroCAPs.
 Note: Most examples use simulated data.
 Jupyter Notebook demos using either simulated data or data obtained from OpenNeuro can be found `here <https://github.com/donishadsmith/neurocaps/tree/stable/demos>`_.